Commodity Trading Advisor (CTA)

 A Commodity Trading Advisor (CTA) is a licensed professional in the commodity trading industry who provides advice and manages accounts for clients.
 The role of a CTA is to help clients navigate the complexities of commodity trading and make informed decisions about buying and selling commodities.

-See also What is a Billing Clerk
+See also What Does a Corporate Banker Do

 CTAs have a deep understanding of the commodities market and the various factors that can affect prices, such as supply and demand, geopolitical events, and weather patterns.
 They use this knowledge to analyze market trends and identify potential opportunities for profitable trading.